10yard/continue/readme.md

 Tested with latest MAME version 0.241

-Fully compatible with all MAME versions from 0.227
+Fully compatible with all MAME versions from 0.196

 ## Installing and running

 The Plugin is installed by copying the "continue" folder into your MAME plugins folder.
-Galaga game sounds are supported on Windows and Raspberry Pi 4/400.

 The Plugin is run by adding `-plugin continue` to your MAME arguments e.g.